sareena-rahim/leetcode-python/README.md

 ## 📊 Progress

 - **Easy**: 16 solved
-- **Medium**: 0 solved
+- **Medium**: 1 solved
 - **Hard**: 0 solved
-- **Total**: 16 problems
+- **Total**: 17 problems

 ## 🛠️ Languages Used

 - Python 3.x

 ## 👋 About Me

 Hi!
-I'm Sareena Rahim, a career changer who recently discovered my passion for programming and decided to take the leap into the tech world.
-I'm currently learning Python as a complete beginner, and what excites me most about programming is the incredible feeling of solving a problem after struggling with it.
-I love how there's always something new to learn — whether it's finding a better way to write code, understanding a new concept, or realizing how one small change can make a big difference.
-My goals:

-- Land a job as a Python developer
+I'm Sareena Rahim.

+Curiosity about AI first drew me to Python, but along the way, I discovered something even bigger, a genuine love for learning and creating through code.

+I’m learning Python from scratch, and there’s nothing quite like the thrill of cracking a problem after hours of effort.
+That moment when everything clicks, when the code runs exactly as you envisioned, feels like pure magic.

+What excites me most about programming is that it never stops teaching you.
+There’s always a more elegant solution to discover, a new concept that shifts your perspective, or a tiny tweak that transforms everything.
+The deeper I dive, the more fascinated I become with AI, the idea that we can build systems that learn, adapt, and solve problems we haven’t even imagined yet.

+I’m working towards:

-- Build my own meaningful projects
+- Building projects that genuinely impact people

-- Create real-world solutions with code
+- Exploring AI and understanding how intelligent systems really work

+- Creating solutions that make a difference, however small

+I embrace every stumble and breakthrough along the way.
+The challenges make the victories sweeter, and I’m learning to love the journey as much as the progress.

 📫 How to reach me: